Elizabeth Stuart, Queen of Bohemia: Move to England

 When Queen Elizabeth I of England died in 1603, Elizabeth Stuart's father, James, succeeded as King of England and Ireland.
 The Countess of Kildare was appointed the princess's governess.
 Along with her elder brother, Henry, Elizabeth made the journey southward to England with her mother "in a triumphal progress of perpetual entertainment".
 On her father's birthday, 19 June, Elizabeth danced at Worksop Manor with Robert Cecil's son.

 Elizabeth remained at court for a few weeks, but "there is no evidence that she was present at her parents' coronation" on 25 July 1603.
 It seems likely that by this time the royal children already had been removed to Oatlands, an old Tudor hunting lodge near Weybridge.
 There was plague in London, and Prince Henry and Princess Elizabeth were moved to Winchester.
-Anne of Denmark produced a masque to welcome them.
+Her mother, Anne of Denmark, produced a masque to welcome them.
 On 19 October 1603 "an order was issued under the privy seal announcing that the King had thought fit to commit the keeping and education of the Lady Elizabeth to the Lord Harrington[sic] and his wife".

 Under the care of Lord and Lady Harington at Coombe Abbey, Elizabeth met Anne Dudley, with whom she was to strike up a lifelong friendship.
 On 3 April 1604, Princess Elizabeth and her ladies rode from Coombe Abbey to Coventry.
 The Mayor and Aldermen met her at "Jabet's Ash on Stoke-green".
 She heard a sermon in St Michael's Church and dined in St Mary's Hall.